 - In the cardiovascular system, it has protective effects by relaxing blood vessels.
 This increases blood supply and oxygen delivery around the body, and aids in the removal of waste.

-Health Benefits of Arginine Alpha-ketoglutarate
+Insufficient Evidence for the Benefits of Arginine Alpha-ketoglutarate

 There is limited research regarding the combination of arginine and alpha-ketoglutarate Most of the reported benefits of this combination are anecdotal.

 The effects of supplementing with arginine alpha-ketoglutarate for 7 days were studied in 24 physically active men after performing resistance training.
 Arginine alpha-ketoglutarate combined had no effects on heart rate, blood pressure, blood flow, or nitric oxide levels.
 However, the amount of L-arginine in the blood was increased .